nutanix/terraform-provider-nutanix/README.md

 > For the 1.3.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2021.9.0.4, pc.2021.8.0.1 and pc.2021.7.

+> For the 1.4.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc2022.1 pc.2021.9.0.4 and pc.2021.8.0.1

 ## Example Usage